Tax Guide for Photography

 As part of our commitment to helping you understand your sales and use tax obligations, we have established The Taxpayer Educational Consultation Program.
 This free program provides eligible businesses with education and assistance, and helps them prepare for their sales and use tax reporting requirements.

 If you own a business in California and you expect to make sales of tangible personal property (that is, items that can be seen, weighed, measured, felt, or touched), you must register with the California Department of Tax and Fee Administration (CDTFA) for a seller's permit and file regular sales and use tax returns.
 Whether you are starting a new business or growing your existing photography business, you will find these tools helpful in maintaining your account with us.

-Online Registration – Register with us online for your seller's permit or to add a business location to an existing account.
-In addition to holding a seller's permit, you may also need to register for another license or permit with the CDTFA.
-For more information about permits or licenses CDTFA administers, please see our Permits and Licenses page.
+Register with us online for your seller's permit or to add a business location to an existing account.
+In addition to holding a seller's permit, you may also need to register for another license or permit with us.
+For more information about permits or licenses we administer, please see our Online Services Registrations page.